tinne26/kage-desk/tutorials/misc/ebitengine_game.md

 For high resolution games, we will need to make use of **`LayoutF()`**, **`DeviceScaleFactor()`** and keep this scaling factor into account for many game elements.

+[^1]: The display scaling is the "zoom level" applied to the screen contents.
+Screens can have different resolutions, and the pixel sizes can also vary between screens.
+For example, a screen with a very high resolution may have pixels that are half the size compared to another screen.
+In practice, this means we should not be drawing fixed size graphics (e.g. 32x32 pixels) on a screen.
+We need to worry about the display scaling and apply it in order to properly dimension the content we want to draw.
+In Ebitengine, the display scaling can be obtained through the `DeviceScaleFactor()` function.
-[^1]: To be fair, screen sizes are not arbitrary.
+[^2]: To be fair, screen sizes are not arbitrary.
 The most common aspect ratio is 16:9.
 When making a pure pixel-art game, you should choose a multiple of that (e.g. 128x72, 256x144, 512x288, 768x432...).
 The most common screen resolution is 1920x1080, so choosing a size that divides that evenly is almost always a good idea.
 You may also go for a 4:3 ratio, also quite common in games, but then you will have black borders on most modern screens (you could do screen stretching yourself, but that's *really ugly*).